-There are two intermediate milestones for PA 4:
+There are two milestones for PA 4:

-- Tuesday, Nov.
-22: Before you leave for Thanksgiving, your compiler should generate the Control Flow Graph for a TACList and support the -printDFA option for at least two dataflow analyses.
-(Reaching Copies and Live Variables may be the most straight forward, followed by Constant Folding, and then Available Expressions.) - Friday, Dec.
-2: Your compiler should support the -printDFA option for several of the dataflow analyses and perform at least two optimizations. - Tuesday, Dec.
-6: PA 4 is due.
+- Thursday, May 2: Your compiler should generate the Control Flow Graph for a TACList and support the -printDFA option for at least two dataflow analyses.
+(Reaching Copies and Live Variables may be the most straight forward, followed by Constant Folding, and then Available Expressions.)
+Include a brief status update in your README.md that tells me which analyses you have implemented and which test programs I should use to verify the correctness of your analyses. - Thursday, May 9: PA 4 is due.
 Your compiler should support the command line options listed above for the optimizations you have implemented.

-Be sure to include in your writeup any important details about the dataflow and optimization passes, a summary of your testing methodology, and any known bugs.
+Include a brief writeup in your README.md to describe any important details about the dataflow and optimization passes, a summary of your testing methodology, and any known bugs.

-You should also include a short write-up (including data or graphs) comparing the results of your optimized and unoptimized code.
-Demonstrate your analyses and how your compiler performs optimizations with several small representative IC programs, as well as their unoptimized and optimized TAC.
-Where do you see improvement?
-What factors may be limiting how efficient the code is?
+In your write up, demonstrate your analyses and how your compiler performs optimizations on several small representative IC programs.
+(That is, show me a few small IC programs, and both their unoptimized and optimized TAC.)
+Do you see any performance improvement?
+There may be other limitations of your back end preventing the optimizations from making a huge difference.
+What factors may be limiting how efficient the code is in this regard?